benafa/family-history/docs/index.markdown

 {% include gallery %}

+<h2> Later Life </h2>

 Anthony Xavier was elected the first president of the **Colombo Chetty Association** in 1919, and held this role unitl 1932.
-Around 1930, his brother Joseph Caitan passed away, and Anthony Xavier took care of two of Joseph Caitan's children - Bede Leonard (still living) and Pius Anthony Xavier.
+Around 1930, his brother Joseph Caitan passed away, and Anthony Xavier took care of Joseph Caitan's two youngest children - Bede Leonard (still living) and Pius Anthony Xavier.

 Anthony Xaiver passed away at age 78 on **Jan 2, 1952**.
 While he was the eldest in his family, only one of his 8 siblings - Laura Angelina - is known to have outlived him.
 After his passing, his son Bonnie became Muppu of Mater Dolorsa Church.